 I wander the cemetery exploring statues.
 So many female eyes look down, passively immortalized in stone.
 So many male eyes look out, direct, active.

 I am unable to settle; I have not yet found my place within the space.
 The residues of man-made artifice and falsehood, both physical and ideological, break the sacredness for me.
-I spot a row of cedar trees with a bench beneath in the distance.
+I spot a row of Cypress trees with a bench beneath in the distance.
 I know instantly that I have found my place.
-Cedar enveloped, I gaze at the graves.
-Despite the modern intrusions at the cemetery, a deeper sense of peace still prevails here.
+Cypress enveloped, I gaze at the graves.
+Despite the modern intrusions at the Cemetery, a deeper sense of peace still prevails here.
 Though I wonder what the incessant sound of traffic feels like to the deceased?
 To the trees?
-Music is playing somewhere in the vicinity, a further refusal to allow any real respite, even for the dead.
+Music is playing somewhere in the vicinity, a further refusal to allow any real respite, even for the Dead.

 While I wander trying to find my Initiator, I notice a sobbing woman statue, her cloaked head buried in her hands, with apples beneath her left as an offering.
-I contemplate the significance of the apple to the Greek goddesses and smile at this ancient symbol of seduction and beauty, before jolting back to the reality that I am at a Christian cemetery!
-The apple, Eve, the garden, the violent reduction of Woman to endless confessions of false guilt at the feet of men.
-At this moment of realization, my Mysterious Initiator reveals herself to me.
+I contemplate the significance of the Apple to the Greek goddesses and smile at this ancient symbol of seduction and beauty, before jolting back to the reality that I am at a christian cemetery!
+The Apple, Eve, the garden, the violent reduction of Woman to endless confessions of false guilt at the feet of men.
+At this moment of realisation, my Mysterious Initiator reveals herself to me.
 She is Cat!
 We lock eyes, and I speak an excited “hello.”
-We connect to each other’s presence for a few pregnant moments.
-Materializing with her Official Welcome, she de-materializes just as sovereignly, tempting me onwards.
+We connect to each other’s presence for a few dear moments.
+Materialising with her Official Welcome, she de-materialises just as sovereignly, tempting me onwards.

-I walk away feeling elated, and I recall Belden Lane’s encounter with the deer.
-Yet, unlike him, I recognize that I have not “just” seen “a cat.”
-I have seen Cat, the Witch Familiar, and she has invited me into Her World.
+I walk away feeling elated, and I recall Belden Lane’s encounter with Deer.
+Yet, unlike him, I recognise that I have not “just” seen “a cat.”
+I have seen Cat, the Feline Familiar, and she has invited me into Her World.
 Let the adventures begin.

 Enlivened with Cat Sight, I make my way to leave and spot a male-order priest imitating Mother in a white dress to the left as I approach the exit.
 A single ominous bell tolls.
-I hear this warning message from Cat, Moon, and Grand Mother Death to be careful here of the maleficent forces surrounding me.
-Not of the dead, of course, but of the so-called “living.”
+I hear this warning message from Cat and Grand Mother Death to be careful here of the maleficent forces surrounding me.
+Not of the Dead, of course, but of the so-called “living.”
 When I turn around, the counterfeit is gone.